sharmachait/Java/Spring/spring boot/04 aspect oriented programming.md

 }
 ```

+Args is another type of point cut used to match methods we certain arguments

 if we have multiple aspects for the same method their execution order is random
 but we can specify the order
 ```java